ag-computational-bio/bakta-docs/docs/index.rst

    **Schwengers et al. (2021).
 Bakta:** Rapid & standardized annotation of bacterial genomes & plasmids.
 GitHub: https://github.com/oschwengers/bakta

 Bakta is standing on the shoulder of giants taking advantage of many publicly available databases.
-If you find any of those used within Bakta useful, please credit these primary sources, as well:
+If you find any of those used within Bakta useful, please credit these primary sources, as well

 * UniProt: https://doi.org/10.1093/nar/gky1049